Backpacking the Colorado Collegiate Loop

 The view North into the Foose Creek drainage.
 You’re headed down to lower elevations and have excellent views into the high country you traversed a few days before.
 You’ll notice more of the forest has succumbed to beetle kill here than in the more northern parts of the Sawatch Range.

-Some frost and cold temps had me up early for a scenic cruise on Divide, to the turn down into the Foose Creek drainage, the start to the Collegiate East.
-The first half mile of the descent into Foose is steep and loose underfoot but quickly gives way to mellow grades and an easy trail down the drainage.
+Some frost and cold temps had me up early for a scenic cruise on Divide.
 This section is part of a popular mountain biking route, so plan not to hit this on the weekend if possible.
+It’s one of the most beautiful sections and relatively easy walking.

 Those picnic tables for a leisurely breakfast meant a mid-morning start.
 The trail passes more quickly underfoot on the gentler terrain at lower elevations now on the East Route.
 Amongst many excellent fishing holes, the one at Mile 105.9 on Brown’s Creek is perhaps the best.
 It has excellent fly fishing and is perfect for a swim if you like the cold water.